zengin/microsoft-graph-docs/api-reference/v1.0/workbookoperation-get.md

 # Get workbookOperation

-Retrieve the properties and relationships of workbookOperation object.
-This applies to operations that return the **Operation-Location** header in the response.
+Retrieve the status of workbookOperation object.

 ## Permissions